troessner/articles/2015-07-04-reek-3-has-been-released.markdown

-My beloved Reek gem has come quite a long way.
+My beloved `Reek` gem has come quite a long way.
 During the last months we refactored so much of the source code that it almost feels like a new and shiny gem.

-Right after the release of Reek 2 we started to work on [Reek3](https://github.com/troessner/reek/issues/401) which we released a couple of days ago.
+Right after the release of `Reek` 2 we started to work on [`Reek` 3](https://github.com/troessner/reek/issues/401) which we released a couple of days ago.

 ### A stable API